ropensci/vcr/README.md

 ## Note about missing features

 There’s a number of features in this package that are not yet supported, but for which their parameters are found in the package.
-For example, `decode_compressed_response` is a parameter in `use_cassette()` but it is ignored right now.

 We’ve tried to make sure the parameters that are ignored are marked as such.
 Keep an eye out for package updates for changes in these